 Dear Ms. Smith:

 As you may imagine, a business letter is not the place to be sloppy.
-As a letter sender, consider what you'd look for as red flags if you were on the other side reading the letter.
-You should triple check for typos or grammatical errors, as many readers might take your message less seriously if it’s not well written or articulated.
-In addition, don’t forget to review the spelling of your recipient’s name (if you misspell his or her name, you’re increasing the chances that your letter winds up in the trash!).
+As a letter sender, consider what you'd look for as red flags if you were on the other side reading it.
+Triple check for typos or grammatical errors—readers might take your message less seriously if it’s not well written and articulated.
+In addition, review the spelling of your recipient’s name (if you misspell their name, you’re increasing the chances that your letter winds up in the trash!).

 There are a few ways to make sure your letter is as clean as possible.
 Beyond reading it over a few times on your screen, try printing it out and reading a hard copy.
-You should also read the letter aloud, and, ideally, have someone else (with strong editing skills) proof your note for you.
+Read the letter aloud, and, ideally, have someone else (with strong editing skills) proof your note for you.